jospete/obsidize-rx-map/README.md

 const bobCopy = users.getOne(bobId);

-// NOTE: all returned / emitted instances are a deep copy to prevent callers from bypassing change detection bobCopy.email = 'altbobemail@blah.com';
-console.log(bobCopy === bob); // false
+// NOTE: all returned / emitted instances are a deep copy to prevent callers from bypassing change detection console.log(bobCopy === bob); // false

+// Make some changes and publish back bobCopy.email = 'altbobemail@blah.com';
+users.upsertOne(bobCopy);

-// Use this module's utility operator functions to capture entity models
+// This module also has operator functions to capture entity models
-// as they come in from http / other observable sources. of(bobCopy).pipe(
+// as they come in from other http / observable sources. of(bobCopy).pipe(
-	storeEntityIn(users) // will publish emitted values into the 'users' map by side-effect ).subscribe();
+	storeEntityIn(users) // will publish emitted values into the 'users' map by side-effect ).subscribe(user => console.log(user));
 ```